Bunny boots

-Originally designed during the Korean War for military expeditions in extremely cold weather (presently defined by the National Weather Service as -35 F), the ECVB Boots are rated to either -20°F to -60°F (depending on the type) and have been sold to civilians in large numbers as military surplus.
+Originally designed during the Korean War for military expeditions in extremely cold weather (presently defined by the National Weather Service as -35 F), the ECVB Boots are rated to either −20°F to −60°F (depending on the type) and have been sold to civilians in large numbers as military surplus.

 Owing to their warmth and low price, these boots have become staple extreme cold weather gear both in civilian work and recreational environments.
-Bunny boots are common in arctic climates such as Alaska.
+Bunny boots are common in arctic climates such as Alaska or Minnesota.

 The Original U.S. Army military bunny boots had leather uppers with double buckles, with felt lowers and hard leather soles that were very slippery on ice and snow.
 They came with felt boot liners.

+In 2024, Alaska Gear Company announced that it had redesigned the original Extreme Cold Weather Vapor Barrier Boots and simply named them Bunny Boots.
+The Alaska Gear Company Bunny Boots have a taller shank and no air valve.
+Previously, they were only manufactured for the military but now the public can also buy a new pair.